 - Reporting and monitoring processes

 - Communication process with clients, vendors, and stakeholders

 - With project team members

-Project team members are on the ground responsible for day-to-day activities and delivery of the project.
-Interviews should focus on their areas of concern, execution challenges and opportunities for improvement.
+Project team members are on the ground, responsible for day-to-day activities and delivery of the project.
+Interviews should focus on their areas of concern, execution challenges, and opportunities for improvement.
 Discuss the following:

-Communication from project team members
+Communication between project team members

 Reporting and monitoring processes

-General concerns of project delivery
+General concerns about project delivery